rsori95/kickstarter-analysis/Written_Report_Template.md

 ## Overview of Project

 ### Purpose
+The purpose of this experiment was to give Louise a history of previous Kickstarter projects, and their outcomes.
+This data, ideally, should be able to inform her approach when seeking funding through Kickstarter for her play.

 ## Analysis and Challenges

 ### Analysis of Outcomes Based on Launch Date

 ### Analysis of Outcomes Based on Goals